What is Heatmap? A Comprehensive Guide.

 What is a Heatmap?

 Heatmap is a 2D representation of the user journey on a website to understand how a website interacts with its platform.
-Leveraging the data visualization technique:

 "Heatmap depicts the data in the form of a colored map with the variation in the hue of the colors to differentiate between the most clicked (hot) and less clicked (cold) elements of the website."